Sustainable Roofing Options for Eco-Conscious Businesses and Homeowners

 What Is the Most Sustainable Roofing?

-The most sustainable roofing material is often considered to be metal roofing due to its durability, recyclability, and energy efficiency.
-It lasts much longer than traditional asphalt shingles—often 50 years or more—and can also be made from recycled materials.
+The most sustainable roofing material is often consider to metal roofing due to its durability, recyclability, and energy efficiency.
+It lasts much longer than traditional asphalt shingles often 50 years or more and can also make from recycle materials.
 Additionally, its reflective properties can contribute to reducing cooling costs in hot climates.

 What Is Sustainability in Roofing?